satellite-image-deep-learning/techniques/README.md

 The classic cats vs dogs image classification task, which in the remote sensing domain is used to assign a label to an image, e.g. this is an image of a forest.
 The more complex case is applying multiple labels to an image.
 This approach of image level classification is not to be confused with pixel-level classification which is called semantic segmentation.
 In general, aerial images cover large geographical areas that include multiple classes of land, so treating this is as a classification problem is less common than using semantic segmentation.
 * Land classification on Sentinel 2 data using a [simple sklearn cluster algorithm](https://github.com/acgeospatial/Satellite_Imagery_Python/blob/master/Clustering_KMeans-Sentinel2.ipynb) or [deep learning CNN](https://towardsdatascience.com/land-use-land-cover-classification-with-deep-learning-9a5041095ddb)
 * Land Use Classification on Merced dataset using CNN [in Keras](https://github.com/tavgreen/landuse_classification) or [fastai](https://medium.com/spatial-data-science/deep-learning-for-geospatial-data-applications-multi-label-classification-2b0a1838fcf3).
-Also checkout [Multi-label Land Cover Classification](https://towardsdatascience.com/multi-label-land-cover-classification-with-deep-learning-d39ce2944a3d) using the redesigned multi-label Merced dataset with 17 land cover classes.
-For alternative visualisations see [this approach](https://examples.pyviz.org/landuse_classification/Image_Classification.html#landuse-classification-gallery-image-classification)
+Also checkout [Multi-label Land Cover Classification](https://towardsdatascience.com/multi-label-land-cover-classification-with-deep-learning-d39ce2944a3d) using the redesigned multi-label Merced dataset with 17 land cover classes
 * [Multi-Label Classification of Satellite Photos of the Amazon Rainforest using keras](https://machinelearningmastery.com/how-to-develop-a-convolutional-neural-network-to-classify-satellite-photos-of-the-amazon-rainforest/) or [FastAI](https://towardsdatascience.com/fastai-multi-label-image-classification-8034be646e95)
 * [Detecting Informal Settlements from Satellite Imagery using fine-tuning of ResNet-50 classifier](https://blog.goodaudience.com/detecting-informal-settlements-using-satellite-imagery-and-convolutional-neural-networks-d571a819bf44) with [repo](https://github.com/dymaxionlabs/ap-latam)
 * [Vision Transformers Use Case: Satellite Image Classification without CNNs](https://joaootavionf007.medium.com/vision-transformers-use-case-satellite-image-classification-without-cnns-2c4dbeb06f87)